BDT Code Completion

 Custom Object DECLARE Statements

 BDT will suggest Custom Object types from user-created files when you activate Code Completion after typing DECLARE ::<myfile.bbj>:: followed by any number of characters, where <myfile.bbj> is a file in which Custom Objects are defined.
-The file must be located so that BDT can find it, either as a relative path from the Project Home folder, or relative to a PREFIX entry.
+The file must be located somewhere that BDT can find, either as a relative path from the Project Home folder, or relative to a PREFIX entry.

 If the Custom Object has already been included with a USE statement, the full file path is not necessary, and completions for the object will be offered after typing DECLARE followed by a space and any number of characters matching the name of the object.